Earth, Water, and Environmental Sciences

 Objectives

-The STEE pathway of the TEE bachelor's degree is designed to provide fundamental scientific training in the fields of Earth Sciences and Water Sciences, with the aim of training students for further study at master's or even doctoral level.
+The STEE program within the TEE bachelor's degree aims to provide fundamental scientific training in the fields of Earth Sciences and Water Sciences with the goal of preparing students to pursue master's or even doctoral studies.

-The Earth, Water and Environmental Sciences (STEE) pathway combines the naturalistic and quantitative approaches of the Earth and Water Sciences.
-Field training is an omnipresent aspect of the pedagogy.
-It follows on from previous bachelor's degree courses in these fields, whose titles have varied.
+The Earth, Water, and Environmental Sciences (STEE) program combines naturalistic and quantitative approaches to Earth and Water Sciences.
+Field training is an omnipresent aspect of the teaching methodology.
+It follows on from previous bachelor's degree programs in these subjects, which have had various names over the years.

-The classic geoscience disciplines (petrology, sedimentology, geophysics, geochemistry, tectonics, hydrogeology, etc.) are at the heart of the course.
-These disciplines are explicitly geared towards environmental issues (resources, risks, paleoenvironments, global change, pollution, hazards).
-The acquisition of computer, mathematical, geophysical and geochemical tools is also an important part of our training.
+The traditional disciplines of geoscience (petrology, sedimentology, geophysics, geochemistry, tectonics, hydrogeology, etc.) are at the heart of the program.
+These disciplines are explicitly linked to environmental issues (resources, risks, paleoenvironments, global change, pollution, hazards).
+The acquisition of computer, mathematical, geophysical, and geochemical tools is also very important in our program.

-In L3 STEE, a project unit enables students to apply their knowledge and skills through a personal project supervised by teacher-researchers and researchers from the research laboratories associated with the TEE degree program.
+In L3 STEE, a project unit allows students to apply their knowledge and skills through the completion of a personal project supervised by teacher-researchers and researchers from research laboratories linked to the TEE bachelor's degree program.

 Read more